MofX/embdgen/README.md

  - `mtools`:         For copying files to fat32 partitions
  - `e2fsprogs`:      For everything ext(1,2,3,4) related
  - `cryptsetup-bin`: For veritysetup, when not using the internal hash calculation algorithm
+ - `dosfstools`:     For creating fat32 partitions

+## For tests only
+ - `fdisk`:          For verifying the partition table

 ```
 apt install mtools e2fsprogs cryptsetup-bin